 What To Do if You Doze off While Driving

 If you experience sudden sleepiness while driving or notice one of the other warning signs listed above, you should stop driving as quickly as possible.
 Pull into the next rest stop or any other safe, well-lit space that allows you to safely park and not obstruct the road.
 A 20-minute nap should leave you adequately refreshed and alert, but take more time if needed.

 One thing to keep in mind is that coffee and other caffeinated beverages provide a temporary energy boost.
 After the effects of the caffeine have worn off, the feelings of drowsiness may return.
 A cup of coffee or two coupled with a brief roadside nap is recommended, but drinks to keep you awake while driving may not provide enough alertness on their own.

 These measures should be seen as short-term interventions if you find yourself in a potentially dangerous situation.
 You can also reduce your risk of driving while drowsy by taking certain measures before you get behind the wheel.

-Most adults between the ages of 18 and 64 should sleep seven to nine hours per day.
-People older than 65 may not need as much sleep, but the recommended daily allotment is still seven to eight hours.
+Most adults between the ages of 18 and 64 should sleep at least seven hours a day .
+People older than 65 may not need as much sleep, but the recommended daily allotment is still a minimum of seven hours.
 People who don’t receive seven hours of daily sleep are at higher risk of being involved in a drowsy driving accident.

 Teenagers of driving age need about eight to 10 hours of daily sleep.
 Many teens do not meet this benchmark and will feel more tired behind the wheel as a result.
 If you have a child who drives, stress the importance of adequate sleep and the dangers of getting behind the wheel when tired or drowsy.